 Animated film 'Mujib Bhai' premiers at Star Cineplex

-Portraying a heartfelt tribute to the charismatic leadership of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman, an exclusive animation film titled 'Mujib Bhai' was premiered on Friday at the Star Cineplex, Shimanto Shambhar in the capital.
+Portraying a heartfelt tribute to the charismatic leadership of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman, an exclusive animation film titled "Mujib Bhai" premiered on Friday (23 June) at the capital's Star Cineplex and Shimanto Shambhar movie hall.

 A joint directorial by Chandan K Barman and Sohel Mohammad Rana, with Adnan Adib Khan as the screenwriter, the film was developed through the Skill Development Project on Mobile Games and Applications of the Department of Information and Communication Technology.

-Narrating the story of Bangabandhu from the timeline between 1952 to 1969, the film showcases how the great man became a leader while he was a student of Law department of Dhaka University, how he won a place in the hearts of people, how he became politically successful, and shaped Bangladesh, how he became the undisputed 'Mujib Bhai' of the Bengali commoners.
+Narrating the story of Bangabandhu from the timeline between 1952 to 1969, the film showcases how the great man became a leader while he was a student of the Law department of Dhaka University, how he won a place in the hearts of people, how he became politically successful and shaped Bangladesh, how he became the undisputed "Mujib Bhai" of the Bengali commoners.

-On Friday, ICT minister Zunaid Ahmed Palak inaugurated the exclusive premier of the film with a number of street children at the Star Cineplex.
-"The animation film is an attempt to beautifully present this chapter of the life of Father of the Nation Bangabandhu Sheikh Mujibur Rahman to the audience of all ages including the young audience of the country," Palak said before the premier.
+On Friday, ICT minister Zunaid Ahmed Palak inaugurated the exclusive premiere of the film with a number of street children at the Star Cineplex.
+"The animation film is an attempt to beautifully present this chapter of the life of Father of the Nation Bangabandhu Sheikh Mujibur Rahman to the audience of all ages including the young audience of the country," Palak said before the premiere.

-"This movie will play an important role in promoting the country's animation industry in animation films and encouraging the youth of the country in the animation industry.
-"From tomorrow (June 24), we will run the film on various cineplexes, OTT platforms and various TV channels so that our children and youth get to know about the courageous leadership our Bangabandhu portrayed at that crucial period," he added.

-The film's animation was developed by its Implementation Partners TechnoMagic Private Limited and HyperTAG Solutions Limited.